 Sharing - Just sharing ideas, thoughts, challenges, and successes

-I currently teach IB Economics and Theory of Knowledge at the International School Nido de Aguilas in Santiago, Chile.
-I have also served as Nido's IB Extended Essay Coordinator for the past four years.
-I have 19 years of classroom experience, nine of which have been teaching both High Level and Standard Level IB Economics.
+I currently teach IB Economics and Theory of Knowledge in Santiago, Chile.
+I have also served as the IB Extended Essay Coordinator.
+I have 20 years of classroom experience, nine of which have been teaching both High Level and Standard Level IB Economics.

 Prior to moving to Chile in 2012, I spent four years at the American School of Nicaragua.
 Three of those years I taught high school history, one of them I spent as High School Principal.
 I began my teaching career in 2002 at the Atlanta Girls’ School in the United States.
 Prior to teaching, I served as a Peace Corps Volunteer in the central mountains of the Dominican Republic.
 I am a graduate of Duke University where I studied Public Policy Studies and History.